 In 1638 Charlestown granted its citizens permission to settle land to the north, including Winchester, accelerating a movement that had already been occurring.
 Around that time Squaw Sachem sold her land in and around Winchester to settlers, reserving the right for her people to live, hunt and fish there during her lifetime.
 The sale is memorialized by the WPA mural above the circulation desk in the Winchester Public Library.

 Squaw Sachem's favorite residence was probably on the west side of Upper Mystic Lake, near Winchester Country Club, where there was a "Squaw Sachem spring" that was visited by her people for many years after her death.
 Herbert Meyer Brook on Myopia Hill was originally known as "Squaw Sachem stream."

 The story of Squaw Sachem is a great lesson in local history, and is one illustration of the complex interactions between the native inhabitants and the immigrants who went on to create our modern landscape—laying the groundwork for the many new immigrants who continue to arrive here.
 It is interesting, too, to note that Winchester's "native American" nickname memorializes a relationship with a particular individual, a relationship that was notable for peace and friendship.
 Finally, in this day and age, it is worth celebrating that that individual was a woman—one of power, grace and fortitude.

-More information about Squaw Sachem and the selection of the "Sachems" nickname (which dates only from the early 1950s) can be found at "The Sachems of Winchester" on the Popular Topics in Winchester History page on the town website.
+More information about Squaw Sachem and the selection of the "Sachems" nickname (which dates only from the early 1950s) can be found in the article "The Beginning of Winchester on Massachusetts Land" by Ellen Knight (a revision of her article "The Sachems of Winchester" published in 1999 in the Daily Times Chronicle).
+See also the Winchester History Online page on the town website.